-The Department of Health have approved a Business Case allowing £17m funding to enable Practice Based Pharmacy support to be placed in GP Practices across Northern Ireland.
+The Department of Health approved a Business Case allowing £17m funding to enable General Practice Pharmacy support to be placed in GP Practices across Northern Ireland.

 Pharmacists in GP practices will allow GPs more time to spend with patients and improve patient outcomes.

 It will also improve the safety of prescribing, reduce the level of errors and waste through managing prescribing systems, medical reviews and reconciliation.

 This initiative reached the end of a 5 year implementation process in financial year 2020/2021.
 General Practice Pharmacists are now a part of the practice team in all contracting practices across Northern Ireland.

 The current budget for 2021/2022 to cover 303 whole time equivalent General Practice Pharmacists is £18m.